-How Clare English, Community Care Law Caseworker, helped a Professional Deputy meet the Office of the Public Guardian Standards by advising on prospects of success at a NHS Continuing Healthcare appeal.
+How Clare English, Community Care Chartered Legal Executive, helped a Professional Deputy meet the Office of the Public Guardian Standards by advising on prospects of success at a NHS Continuing Healthcare appeal.

 Jeremy is Thomas’s Professional Deputy.
 Thomas suffers from advanced Alzheimer’s and lives in Elm House, an Elderly Mentally Infirm (EMI) nursing home.